akhilrajmailbox/Hyperledger-Fabric-K8s/MyProd/README.md

 ### Kafka Topics Management :

-If you are using Managed Kfka Services as Message brocker, then after testing or if you want to recreate the channel with same channel name which you used before; then try to delete the topics from kafka and then configure the fabric network.
+If you are using Managed Kafka Services as Message brocker, then after testing or if you want to recreate the channel with same channel name which you used before; then try to delete the topics from kafka and then configure the fabric network.

 **You must need to configure Kafka client in your system in order to run the scripts, Put this script under kafka bin folder**